daxter-army/weather-app/readme.md

 ## Weather App
+A weather app, powered by Node.js, Mapbox and Darksky.net API to serve you realtime weather updates, around the globe.

+## Start
 src/app.js is the driver file

-## Start
 'npm run start' to start or the basic command